How to Get Your House Appraised in 7 Steps

 Chatting up a storm could also cause the appraisal process to take longer than it needs to, and you don’t want to overwhelm the appraiser with a hard sell of what you believe your home to be worth.

-If you’re represented by a real estate agent, it’s custom for the agent to attend the appraisal and optional for the seller to do so.
+If you’re working with a real estate agent, it’s customary for the agent to attend the appraisal and optional for the seller to do so.
 An agent will have more experience in these scenarios and can assist.
-If no one can attend the onsite visit, then be sure to leave your list of upgrades and any other relevant materials in a visible place.
+If no one can attend the on-site visit, be sure to leave your list of upgrades and any other relevant materials in a visible place.

 6. Pay the appraisal fee

-The price of a full appraisal varies according to location, but you can generally expect to pay between $313-$422.
-For example, according to data from the World Population Review, appraisals generally cost more in the Pacific Northwest (or really, anywhere out West) compared to the South.
+The price of a full appraisal varies according to location, but you can generally expect to pay between $300 and $500.
+For example, according to data from the World Population Review, appraisals cost typically more in the Pacific Northwest (or really, anywhere out West) than in the South.
 Some of the most expensive markets to get an appraisal include:

 Typically, a home appraisal fee covers: